neanes/neanes/README.md

 Download the latest release on [releases page](https://github.com/danielgarthur/neanes/releases).
 The latest release can also be found [here](https://danielgarthur.github.io/neanes/download).

+A web version of the app with reduced functionality can be found [here](https://danielgarthur.github.io/neanes/web-app/).

 ## How-to Guide

 To learn how to use the software, read the [Guide](https://danielgarthur.github.io/neanes/guide).